My first reaction to spotting a new satellite service called Red Hot Sex TV was a little bit negative. I was

 A more careful reading suggests that the status quo will be maintained perhaps with slightly different words triggering censure.
 Ofcom confirmed this in a statement:

 Our research shows that audiences remain concerned about a range of language that they find offensive.
-For this reason we are not considering any changes to our robust rules which protect the public, and in particular children,
+For this reason we are not considering any changes to our robust rules which protect the public, and in particular children, from offensive

 The most bizarre output from Ofcom this month was the censure of TelevisionX for including the internet address televisionX.com in a yellow button information page giving subscription details.

 The website was found to contain hardcore porn which was not rigorously protected from access by children, beyond the usual age declaration entry screen.